 Here are some best practices to keep in mind:

-- Check-in with the customer and pause regularly: When in doubt, pause for a moment to check in with your customer for understanding during the conversation.
-Doing so gives your customers an opportunity to ask any clarifying questions.
-It also shows that you care about the positive outcome of the situation.
+- Check-in with the customer and pause regularly: When in doubt, pause for a moment to check in with your customer during the conversation, giving them an opportunity to ask any clarifying questions.